seirl/cavatocr/reports/presentation_1/parts/rotation.md

-*Le membre en charge de cette partie du projet était Antoine Pietri*
+Le membre en charge de cette partie du projet était Antoine Pietri

+> *A good rotation.
+A rotation I define as the experiencing of the new beyond
+> the expectation of the experiencing of the new.*

+> -- Walker Percy

 \vspace{0.5cm}